Geekles007/metchera-incognito/INSTALLATION.md

-# Installation Guide for Metchera ID Generator
+# Installation Guide for Metchera Incognito

-This guide will help you set up your own instance of Metchera ID Generator on your personal computer or server.
+This guide will help you set up your own instance of Metchera Incognito on your personal computer or server.

 ## Requirements